numpy/numpy/doc/source/reference/c-api.array.rst

     the array is constructed that way.
 Almost always this parameter is ``NULL``.

-    In versions 1.6 and earlier of NumPy, the following flags did not have the ``_ARRAY_`` macro namespace in them.
-That form of the constant names is deprecated in 1.7.

     .. c:var:: NPY_ARRAY_C_CONTIGUOUS

         Make sure the returned array is C-style contiguous